Top 30 Questions - To Help Initiate Meaningful Conversations

 - Have you discussed with your family what you want done with your body?

-- Do you want to be cremated, buried, composted or recycled?
+- Do you want to be cremated, buried, recycled or composted?

 - Why do you prefer that option?